 IFRS requires management to make estimates and assumptions that affect amounts reported in the interim condensed consolidated financial statements and accompanying notes.
 The interim condensed consolidated financial statements reflect all adjustments of a normal, recurring nature that are, in the opinion of management, necessary for a fair presentation of results for these interim periods.
-The full extent to which the novel coronavirus (COVID-19) pandemic will directly or indirectly impact the Company's estimates related to the contingent consideration (note 6), lease liability (note 7), royalty obligation (note 8) or results of operations will depend on future developments that are uncertain at this time.
+The full extent to which the novel coronavirus (COVID-19) pandemic will directly or indirectly impact the Company's estimates related to the contingent consideration (note 7), lease liability (note 8), royalty obligation (note 9) or results of operations will depend on future developments that are uncertain at this time.
 As events continue to evolve and additional information becomes available, the Company's estimates may change materially in future periods.

+Accounting

-3 Accounting policy
+policy

-These interim condensed consolidated financial statements follow the same accounting policies and methods of their application as the December 31, 2019 annual audited consolidated financial statements.
+These interim condensed consolidated financial statements follow the same accounting policies and methods of their application as the December 31, 2019 annual audited consolidated financial statements, other than those polices mentioned below.